-Digital technologies revolutionize how we engage with the world.
+Digital technologies change how we engage with the world.

-Modern devices play a critical role in how we communicate with one another.
-They are the key in how we speak to each other, how we remember information, and how we learn.
+Modern devices play a critical role in how we communicate.
+They are key in all the ways that we speak to each other, how we remember information, and how we learn.

 Why this Guide